Sarah Good: Theories behind the accusations

-Good was of a lower economic status, reduced to poverty due to the inheritance customs which cut out daughters and the debt of her first husband, Daniel Poole.
+Sarah was of a lower economic status, reduced to poverty due to the inheritance customs which cut out daughters and the debt of her first husband, Daniel Poole.
 Accusers at the trials, especially in the trial of Sarah Good, often cited jealousy and envy as explanations for witches' discontent and anger.
 Her dependency on neighbors and others perpetuated suspicions of Good, and that other dependent women like her were practicing witchcraft.
 Another theory behind the accusations was explained by her relationship with her husband and her neighbors.
 William Good claimed he feared that his wife was a witch due to "her bad carriage to him", indicating he disliked her demeanor or how well she met his expectations for a wife.
 She was accused by her neighbors because she challenged Puritan values, and she was accused of possessing two women; the afflictions were often sporadic and inexplicable.